gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 Chrome has built in DevTools for debugging

 Node.js has its own debugger and debugger port for it's JavaScript.
+See the note about Node.js development

 ## JavaScript Arrays